 Regardless of how good your app is, scaling its growth can be difficult if you don’t actively market it.

-This article will look at some app marketing strategies that can help drive growth towards your app.
+This article will look at some app marketing strategies that can help drive growth toward your app.

 1) Turn on push notifications